jaydray1/theme-changer/README.md

 <img src="https://devmounta.in/img/logowhiteblue.png" width="250" align="right">

+What I learned
+* event.target.value: you pass an event into an HTML class by using JavaScript inside of your HTML, JSX; also, typo multiple times: I was writing event.value.target - WRONG!
+I had to read through the componnents a couple of times to see what was wrong
+* lifecycle method: <code>componentWillReceiveProps</code>.
+They actually don't go into the 'what' of this lifecycle method, so I'll add some supplemental information here
+  - this method is invoked before the component actually receives the props
+  - React doesn't call this method with initial props upon mounting - it only calls it if some of the components props may update
+* Bind: there are multiple ways you can bind the context of a method, the one we use here is binding 'this' to the method in the constructor function contained in the CLASS.
+These are event handlers that are defined as methods on the class.
+We have to do this because of context in JavaScript; callback functions reset the context of 'this' so if you don't bind it to the class, it will return 'undefined'
+* Props: props is an object that is passed down from a parent component to a child component - the child component is the one that is rendered inside of another(parent) component.
+NOTES: Props are read-only, you can never alter/change them.
+So because props are read-only and immuatable we utilize state to track any state changes and 'pass' information back up to the parent component - more on this later
+*

 # Project Summary

 In this project we will create an application that can change the theme of a paragraph real-time using elements on the front-end.
 We will also create a switch that can enable and disable the ability to change the theme of the paragraph.
 In the process of creating this project, we will cover how to use `this`, `bind`, `state`, `props`, and `componentWillReceiveProps`.